 TRIONFO VIOLETTO -seed harvested 2020.
 A fine Italian commercial variety that yields a heavy crop of very long purple pods.
 Delicious and very attractive in the flower border too.ZURICH SNAP – seed harvested 2018 – A heavy cropping Swiss heirloom from Pro-Specie Rara and grown by my son in Switzerland.
 Long mottled pods of delicious beans in profusion over a long season.
 Best eaten fresh.
 Highly recommended.

-RHONDDA BLACK – A very fine competition bean that was bred by Alan Pickton living in the Rhondda Valley from a sport of Enorma more than fifty years ago.
+RHONDDA BLACK – OUT OF STOCK A very fine competition bean that was bred by Alan Pickton living in the Rhondda Valley from a sport of Enorma more than fifty years ago.
 As well as being very long it is also very tasty.

 DOUCE PROVENCE – seed harvested 2020.
 A heavy-cropping early pea that over-winters very well, especially with some cloche protection.
 This commercial variety is available through many seed companies.
 I have surplus seed this year which is why they are on the list.
 I grow them in a polytunnel, starting harvesting in May from an October sowing.
 Can be picked over many weeks.
 Plants can grow to 1.2 metres and need support.